About the Levy Scholarship

 The Julie and Ed Levy Jr. Endowed Fund for Scholarships for Student Leaders Studying in Israel offers scholarships for academic study in Israel and for enrichment activities for students at MSU before, during, or after study in Israel.

-The Julie and Ed Levy Jr. Fund offers the Levy Scholarship for Study in Israel to students who meet the following criteria:
+The Levy Scholarship for Study in Israel is available to students who meet the following criteria: